vikas-movva/Obsidian/Projects/Event Manager SaaS/Design Doc.md

 An event manager integrated with AI agents that taps into email and centralizes timelines, delivery dates, and files in one place.

-**Strategic tension (named explicitly):** the highest-risk assumption — that LLM extraction on *real, messy* vendor email produces something a planner finds valuable — is the core thesis. v1.0 buried it under the Foundation, Event Store, and CRM milestones before AI Ingest even began. §9 introduces a **Phase 0 validation spike** that tests the thesis on real planners with a throwaway CRUD prototype, *before* committing to the heavier infrastructure.
+**Strategic tension (named explicitly):** the highest-risk assumption — that LLM extraction on *real, messy* vendor email produces something a planner finds valuable — is the core thesis. v1.0 buried it under the Foundation, Event Store, and CRM milestones before AI Ingest even began. [[Design Doc#9.
+Phased implementation plan|§9]] introduces a **Phase 0 validation spike** that tests the thesis on real planners with a throwaway CRUD prototype, *before* committing to the heavier infrastructure.
 Phase 0 is a de-risking step, not a scope cut: the chosen architecture (true ES + OAuth) still ships in the MVP.
 If Phase 0 fails, the whole plan is re-examined rather than built on a false premise.

 ---